a-koro/Spring-Social-Network/README.md

 ## Getting Started

-The App was created according to the MVC (Modem-View-Controller) paradigm.
+The App was created according to the MVC (Model-View-Controller) paradigm.
 Basis of the View component was made using ReactJs.

 Deploy the App locally: